 UNC Children’s Development, Early Career Researcher Grants will acknowledge support from the UNC Medical Foundation in their publications and presentations (e.g., “This research was supported, in part, by a UNC Children’s Development-Early Career Investigator grant through the generous support of donors to UNC.”)

 IQVIA Scholars Award supported researchers will acknowledge support from IQVIA in their publications and presentations (e.g., “This research was supported, in part, by an IQVIA Scholars Award.”)

-The deadline for the CFTK Research Grant Awards and the UNC Children’s Development Early Career Investigator Grants and the IQVIA Scholars Award has passed for 2019.
-The IQVIA Scholars Award is accepting applications until June 1, 2020.
+The deadline for the CFTK Research Grant Awards, the UNC Children’s Development Early Career Investigator Grants and the IQVIA Scholars Award has passed for this grant cycle.
 The online application for all CRI Grant Initiative Awards can be found here.
 You will need to create an account with Foundant and submit your application online.
 You will select which CRI Grant Initiative Award you are applying for within the Foundant system.
 Each applicant may submit up to one proposal per funding mechanism per year.
 The system will permit one application per submission.

 You will be asked to complete information to identify you, your research, and department.
 You will also be asked if your application underwent a design and statistical review prior to the submission deadline date, or an explanation why this was not performed.
 This may be performed by a fellow investigator, mentor, collaborator or biostatistician.
 Please be sure the study’s stated aims and the statistical analysis plans are consistent.

 Please upload in pdf format, using 0.5’’ margins, Arial font-11 point or larger.
 There are no restrictions on font color, although black/high-contrast colors are recommended.
 Font size for legends/figures should be no smaller than 9 point.
 Letters of Support do not need to conform to these formatting restrictions.

 - Cover letter (optional)